libts/tslib/CONTRIBUTING.md

 ### project organisation for new maintainers

 The tslib project currently consists of
-* the [kergoth/tslib](https://github.com/kergoth/tslib) github repository.
+* the [libts/tslib](https://github.com/libts/tslib) github repository.
 This
 is the main upstream repository users download from.
 The maintainer of course must have access to it, at least for committing and creating releases.
-When becoming a new maintainer, ask Christopher Larson, who holds the "kergoth" github account, to give you access.
+When becoming a new maintainer, ask one of the "libts" organisation's owners to give you access, or become an owner too.
 * the [tslib.org](http://tslib.org) project page.
 It is currently registered at [easyname](https://www.easyname.com) and is maintained in the website directory.
 This project site must include links to *all parts* of the tslib project.